krakjoe/jitfu/README.md

 ![A JoeJITFu elephpant](http://i.imgur.com/GirIOWs.png)

-*The elephpant above is an artists rendition, the actual animal may or may not exist ...*
+*Disclaimer: the elephpant above is an artists rendition, the actual animal may or may not exist ...*

 Fibonacci
 =========